mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Thi shuffled about, trying to calm hae anger.

-	She said, "I thought you would be the good kind of doctor, a real man of the people, that you would want an end to slavery in the Shadestead.
+	She said, "I thought you would be the good kind of doctor, a real man of the people, that you would want an end to slavery in the Great Pavilion.
 But all you really want to do is take my radio back to Ara and be the big hero you always dreamed of being.
 Am I wrong?
 Tell me I'm wrong."

   "You know what, I don't even care what happens here," Kip replied.
 "In eleven days I'm getting off this dark prison island you call a home and heading straight for Heiko to save the only people that matter to me.
 That's the only problem that matters right now."